FedericoBertonGiachetti/FedericoBertonGiachetti/README.md

 Hi, i'm Federico Berton Giachetti.
-I completed my bachelor's degree studies in Physics Engineering at Politecnico di Milano.
+I completed my bachelor's degree in Physics Engineering at Politecnico di Milano.
 Currently, I am a master's student in Mathematical Engineering, specializing in the field of Statistical Learning.
 In this area, I am learning to use mathematical models for data analysis and interpretation.

 <!---